L3gendYTs/GoTo-System/README.md

 For problems enter the discord and open a ticket!
 Discord: https://discord.gg/HGbytYzx27

-WARNING: This command only works on BungeeCord or one of its forks!

 It is strictly forbidden to peddle the plugin as your own.